-Our intention is that when children leave Thomas Harding, they will do so with the knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.
+Our firm intention is that when children leave Thomas Harding, they will do so with the knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.
 We want our children to have high aspirations, a belief in themselves and realise that anything is possible if they put their mind to it.
 In an ever–changing world, it is important that they are aware, to an appropriate level, of different factors which will affect their world and that they learn how to deal with these so that they develop pride in themselves and that they also understand the impact that they are capable of having on the lives of others, their community and the wider world.

 At Thomas Harding Junior School, PSHE lessons is based upon the PSHE Association's scheme of work.
 Our Curriculum plans have been adapted to ensure that we develop our pupils’ knowledge, skills and understanding around the three core themes of: health and wellbeing, relationships and living in the wider world.

 Our curriculum is a spiral, progressive scheme of work, which is planned to expand pupils’ understanding of the overarching concepts and the development of essential skills and aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.
 There is a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health.
 Our planning includes statutory and non statutory content, and where applicable, this has been selected and adapted to ensure that it is relevant and appropriate to our ASPIRE ethos and the bespoke needs of our pupils.